BigBadE/FractionalCalculator/README.md

 Build with/Run tests with, and select Gradle not IntelliJ IDEA

 # Modules
-- main-input
-    - UI, passes equation to parser.
-Depends on math for parser output to render.
-Uses JavaFX.
 - parser
     - Parses String equation to a set of values/expressions using ANTLR4
 - math